omar-aldesi/go-ecommerce/README.md

 The OpenAPI documentation will be accessible at http://localhost:8080/swagger/index.html.

 ⚙️ Running the Application Locally

 If you prefer to run the application locally without Docker:

 Set Up PostgreSQL:

-Install PostgreSQL and create a database for the project.
+-Install PostgreSQL and create a database for the project.
-Update the database connection details in the environment variables.
+-Update the database connection details in the environment variables.
-Install Dependencies:
+-Install Dependencies:

 ```bash
 go mod download